 While the popularity of national parks has boomed over the recent years, Joshua Tree, though massively popular, still feels like an untouched getaway.

-The melding of High Desert charm and bohemian vibe create an experience unlike any other, attracting artists and musicians alike.
+The melding of High Desert charm and bohemian vibe creates an experience unlike any other, attracting artists and musicians alike.

 This is especially true if you make the trek to the park’s eastern wilderness area, away from the city lights of Palm Springs and Morongo Basin.
 With that said, a Joshua Tree itinerary will never be complete without stargazing!

 If you’re a photographer looking for great natural subjects or a traveler just looking to space out and enjoy the wilderness, you’ll never run out of stuff to see here.